ibexa/documentation-developer/docs/community_resources/package_structure.md

 ### Contracts

-A package MAY introduce a namespace for contracts, to be consumed by 1st and 3rd party packages and projects, which MUST be prefixed as:
+A package may introduce a namespace for contracts, to be consumed by first and third party packages and projects, which must be prefixed as:

 ```php
 namespace Ibexa\Platform\Contracts;